Is IgA Nephropathy a Serious Disease?

 Stages of IgA Nephropathy

 There are 5 stages of this disease.
 It takes 10-20 years to reach the last stage.
-Doctors stage it based on the eGFR content in your blood. eGFR levels above 90 place one in Stage 1, while eGFR levels below 15 put one in Stage 5.
+Doctors stage kidney disease in IgA nephropathy based on estimated glomerular filtration rate (eGFR), which is calculated from blood creatinine and other factors. eGFR levels above 90 place one in Stage 1, while eGFR levels below 15 put one in Stage 5.

 Stage 1: At Risk of Developing IgA Nephropathy

-At stage 1, your kidneys function properly, and you do not show any symptoms.
+In stage 1, kidney filtration function is preserved, but patients may still have blood or protein in the urine.
 However, mild kidney damage may start to occur.
 Doctors can diagnose stage 1 IgA nephropathy through a urinalysis that can detect blood in your urine.
 Doctors can suggest that you maintain a healthy weight, incorporate nutritious foods, and control your blood sugar levels.

 Stage 2: Mild Kidney Damage